bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 az vm image list --all --publisher dellemc --output tsv
 {% endhighlight %}

 If you feel like terraforming the above, i have some templates ready in my [terraforming DPS](https://github.com/bottkars/terraforming-dps) main repository to try.
-They are Pretty modular also covering Avamar and Networker.
+They are pretty modular and also covering Avamar and Networker.
 Feel free to reach out to me on how to use.

 ## Prepare for pur First AKS Cluster

 assuming you followed the Instructions from the PPDM Deployment Guide, we now will deploy our first AKS Cluster to Azure.

-As we are using the [Container STorage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) to protect Persistent Volume Claims, we need to follow Microsoft´s guidance to Deploy Managed AKS Clusters using CSI.
+As we are using the [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md) to protect Persistent Volume Claims, we need to follow Microsoft´s guidance to Deploy Managed AKS Clusters using CSI.
 See [Enable Container Storage Interface (CSI) drivers for Azure disks and Azure Files on Azure Kubernetes Service (AKS) (preview)](https://docs.microsoft.com/en-us/azure/aks/csi-storage-drivers) for details.

-AKS Cluster using CSI *must* be deployed from CLI as the Date of this article.
+AKS Cluster using CSI *must* be deployed from AZ CLI as the Date of this article.

-If this is the first AKS Cluster using CSI in your Subscription, you will need to enable the feature using
+If this is the first AKS Cluster using CSI in your Subscription, you will need to enable the feature using:
 {% highlight scss %}
 az feature register --namespace "Microsoft.ContainerService" \
  --name "EnableAzureDiskFileCSIDriver"
 {% endhighlight %}

-You can query the state using
+You can query the state using:
 {% highlight scss %}
 az feature list -o table \
 --query "[?contains(name, 'Microsoft.ContainerService/EnableAzureDiskFileCSIDriver')].{Name:name,State:properties.state}"
 {% endhighlight %}

-Once finished, we register the Provider with
+Once finished, we register the Provider with:
 {% highlight scss %}
 az provider register --namespace Microsoft.ContainerService
 {% endhighlight %}

 But we also need to update our AZ CLI to support the latest extensions for AKS.
-Therefore, run
+Therefore, run:
 {% highlight scss %}
 az extension add --name aks-preview az extension update --name aks-preview